top of page

 User research

-I researched common user pain points when shopping online.
-Then, I interviewed 8 people with varying technical experiences to truly understand the needs, behaviors, and motivations of the users.
-I used this qualitative and quantitative data to create personas that reflected the users.
+I conducted exploratory research on the common pain points of shopping online.
+Then, after crafting questions from those research findings, I interviewed people to truly understand the needs, behaviors, and motivations of the users.
+I used this qualitative and quantitative data to create personas that reflected users.

 Personas